talwat/lowfi/README.md

 it allows for more formats than just MP3.
 Those are FLAC, Vorbis, and WAV.

 These should be sufficient for some 99% of music files people might want to play.
-If you dealing with the 1% using another audio format which is in [this list](https://github.com/pdeljanov/Symphonia?tab=readme-ov-file#codecs-decoders), open an issue.
+If you are dealing with the 1% using another audio format which is in [this list](https://github.com/pdeljanov/Symphonia?tab=readme-ov-file#codecs-decoders), open an issue.

 ### Custom Track Lists